 I can bet on anything that I will have a big number siding with me from the parents’ fraternity on a very important issue.
 It would do us a lot of good if headphones or earphones, whatever you call them, were banned from use.
 Many of us may be having a youngster at home multitasking with those ear plugs on, either listening to music or something else.
 While giving divided attention, they hear only half of what you have said or totally misunderstand the directions you have given them.
 If your kid is an aberration from this class, you need to thank your lucky stars.
 That cable television and video games have given birth to a generation of couch-potatoes is another bitter truth!

 I would be a hypocrite if I say that I dislike technology; I rather love it.
-I am eyeing the new iPhone 8 Plus which I hope will be gifted to me soon!
-Lately I have started enjoying reading books on the Kindle because it’s much more convenient than carrying a heavy book around.
+Every time a new model of an iPhone is released, I hope that it will be gifted to me soon!
+Since the last several years, I have started enjoying reading books on the Kindle because it’s much more convenient than carrying a heavy book around.
 Thanks to Netflix and Amazon Prime, I’m catching up on nice shows and movies I had earlier missed.
 And last but not the least, it’s all because of technology that I am constantly in touch with family, friends, and relatives.
 But as they say, even a rose has its thorns, and technology does too!
 So as much as we may extol the rise of technology and bask in its glory, it certainly doesn’t cost anything if we look at this phenomenon through another perspective and once in a while dwell on its hurtful side!